jakelikebeans/Targets-Shooter/README.md

 ## Description
 This target shooter game is a simple 2d game where you have to shoot targets with a gun.
+It is a console based game that will be created in processing.
+I want to include a start screen, a score counter, and an end screen if the player reaches the amount of targets needed.

 ## UI and Logic Planning